lockyer/Powershell_Passphrase/README.md

 popular words from [Google's Ngram List](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html) with the above exceptions, so they should be mostly familiar to english speakers.

 If you find offensive words in here I've missed let me know.
-I don't personally care about them for my personal use, but if you're using this as an administrator to create temporary passwords to share with others you'd rather not send them something that gets HR involved :P
+I don't personally care about them for my personal use, but if you're using this as an administrator to create temporary passwords to share with others, you'd rather not send them something that gets HR involved :P

 I do nothing to guarentee that you won't get an offensive phrase, as this would be much more complicated, and a bad